Repatriating

 My life consists of movements.
 My favorite place has been the airport since I was a teenager.
 From the time I turned into a young adult, the wonders of travels had become my home.

 I left my hometown Jakarta in 2015 for Japan in search for experience, learnings, and adventure.
 Living in Japan is a dream for many people but I’d never thought of living there.
-Looking back in search for personal connection, I saw myself in a brief Japanophilia period during junior high school when I listened to X Japan and Hamasaki Ayumi and pasted the lyric to Bonnie Pink’s “It’s Gonna Rain” on my binder.
-But at that time I was also getting into hip-hop – this stays as a part of me until today.
+Looking back in search for personal connection, I saw myself in a brief Japanophilia period during junior high school when I listened to X Japan and put up lyrics to Bonnie Pink’s “It’s Gonna Rain” in my binder.
+But at that time I was also getting into hip-hop (this stays as a part of me until today).

 More than a decade after that period, Japan reappeared in the middle of my longing.
 A longing for change, for an adventure.
 I wanted to grow and see more of the world.
 There’s so much of it that I have yet understood and experienced.

 My original offer was for a one-year contract.
-Then I stayed another year, then finally, one and a half more.
-Part of it was due to the challenging work and another because of the friendships I made through the years.
+Then I stayed another year then one and a half more.
+I stayed longer because I enjoyed the challenging work and because of the friendships in Japan I made through the years.
 I met talented, friendly, daring friends, with whom I spend my days discussing, gossiping, traveling and laughing.

-Some of them helped me understand the complications of Japan: from how to interpret hidden meanings, how not to think about unimportant things, what signifies as seku-hara (sexual harassment), to where to sleep in case I miss the last train.
-We enjoyed live music, gossiped, pondered about important things, our futures and how to get there.
+Some of them helped me understand the complications of Japan: from how to interpret hidden meanings, how not to think about unimportant things, what signifies as seku-hara (sexual harassment), where to sleep in case I miss the last train.
+We enjoyed live music, pondered about our futures and how to get there, and discussed romantic endeavours with (Japanese and non-Japanese) men.

-I learned many, many things.
-I discovered so much.
-I made great friendships.
+I learned many things and discovered so much.

 I found myself more passionate about international negotiations from the rare chances I was given to be involved in it.